clairezhao3/path-at-penn-design/README.md

 ### Instructions for Running Code:
 1. Download or clone this repository
-2. Open `index.html` in any modern web browser (Chrome, Firefox, Safari, Edge)
+2. Open `index.html` in a web browser
 3. The interface will display

 #### Attributions